ibm-cloud-docs/containers/cs_istio.md

 Want to change a ConfigMap setting?
 :   If you want to change a setting that you added to the ConfigMap, you can use a patch script.
 For example, if you added the `istio-global-proxy-accessLogFile: "/dev/stdout"` setting and later want to change it back to `""`, you can run `kubectl patch cm managed-istio-custom -n ibm-operators --type='json' -p='[{"op": "add", "path": "/data/istio-global-proxy-accessLogFile", "value":""}]'`.

+Need to debug your customization setup in 1.24 or later?
+:   Check the helm value.yaml and the helm results logs in the managed-istio-istiod-control-plane-values configmap in the ibm-operators namespace.
+The value.yaml will show you whether your change was added.
+The helm results will show you if there were any syntax errors.
+    ```sh
+    kubectl get cm -n ibm-operators managed-istio-istiod-control-plane-values -o json | jq -r .data.\"values.yaml\"
+    kubectl get cm -n ibm-operators managed-istio-istiod-control-plane-values -o json | jq -r .data.\"values.yaml.helm.result\"
+    ```
+    {: pre}

+    ```screen
+    Thu, 23 Oct 2025 19:58:48 GMT HELM_SUCCESS: Release "istiod" has been upgraded.
+Happy Helming!
+    NAME: istiod
+    LAST DEPLOYED: Thu Oct 23 19:58:42 2025
+    NAMESPACE: istio-system
+    STATUS: deployed
+    REVISION: 275
+    TEST SUITE: None
+    NOTES:
+    "istiod" successfully installed!
+    ```
+    {: pre}

-Need to debug your customization setup?
+Need to debug your customization setup in 1.23?
-:   Check the logs for the `addon-istio-operator` (Istio version 1.10 to 1.23) or `managed-istio-operator` (Istio version 1.9 or earlier) pod by running `kubectl logs -n ibm-operators -l name=managed-istio-operator`.
+:   Check the logs for the `addon-istio-operator` (Istio version 1.10 to 1.23) pod by running `kubectl logs -n ibm-operators -l name=managed-istio-operator`.
 The Istio operator validates and reconciles any custom Istio changes that you make.
 {: tip}

 If you disable the Istio add-on, the `managed-istio-custom` ConfigMap is not removed during uninstallation.
 When you re-enable the Istio add-on, your customized ConfigMap is applied during installation.
 If you don't want to re-use your custom settings in a later installation of Istio, you must delete the ConfigMap after you disable the Istio add-on by running `kubectl delete cm -n ibm-operators managed-istio-custom`.
 When you re-enable the Istio add-on, the default ConfigMap is applied during installation.